datarefugephilly/workflow/bagging.md

   - Zip this entire collection (data folder and bagit files) and confirm that it is named with the row's UUID
   - Upload the zipped bag using the application http://drp-upload-bagger.herokuapp.com/
     - Note that files beyond 5 Gigs cannot be uploaded through this method
-    -   Please talk to your DataRescue coordinator, if you have a larger file
+      - Please talk to your DataRescue guide, if you have a larger file
+  - Enter URL in cell "Bag URL"
+      - The syntax will be "[UrlStub]/[UUID].zip
+      - The UrlStub for your DataRescue group will be provided by your DataRescue guide

 - Quality assurance and finishing up
   - To ensure that the bag was uploaded successfully, go to the URL and download the bag back to your laptop.